What certification(s) do I need to complete my placement?

-No, all PHED 3106 placements are assigned.
-The Placement Office is responsible for arranging placements and does not accept requests for specific placements outside of the pre listed sectors, i.e. a particular school, office, team, etc. Placement students must not undertake negotiations for a placement on their own behalf.
+No, all PHED 3106 placements are assigned; however, students are able to indicate on their application forms a preferred location or host *.
+Placement students must not undertake negotiations for a placement on their own behalf.
 Placements are not transferable; students are not permitted to ‘exchange’ placements with student colleagues.

-Important: Although we make every effort to assign student candidates to their first choice of sector, it is not always possible.
+* Important: Although we make every effort to assign student candidates to their first choice of placement, it is not always possible.
 Often, several applicants apply to the same sector.
 In these situations, positions will be awarded using a lottery system.

 Will my PHED 3106 placement be assigned in North Bay?

 All placements assigned in PHED 3106 take place in the Nipissing region, and unless stated otherwise are accessible via the municipal transit system.

 Not necessarily; PHED 3106 and PHED 4106 are full year courses, and students are expected to be available for sessions and placement throughout the entire 23 week period.
-Many of the assigned placements in PHED 3106 span the academic year.
-This means, if a student were to register in the winter section of PHED 3106, the majority of their experiential learning project commitment (or placement hours) could take place in the fall or vice versa.
+Many of the assigned placements span the academic year.
+This means, if a student were to register in the winter section, the majority of their experiential learning project commitment (or placement hours) could take place in the fall or vice versa.

 Yes, there are two seminar meetings; a fall seminar meeting and one winter seminar meeting.
 The Physical and Health Education Coordinator will send additional information about the timing of these meetings closer to the meeting date; however, students should check WebAdvisor regularly in the event of time/room changes.